Finding a Top Financial Advisor Firm in St. Louis, Missouri

 Buckingham Strategic Wealth

-With a massive advisory team of more than 100 people, Buckingham Strategic Wealth has more than $13 billion in assets under management.
+With a massive advisory team of more than 100 people, Buckingham Strategic Wealth has $14.9 billion in assets under management.
 The firm has more than 6,000 individual clients, most of which do not have high net worths.
 Beyond individuals, this firm also commonly serves charitable organizations, businesses, foundations and qualified retirement plans.
 Buckingham does not institute a specific minimum account size, but rather has a variable requirement based on client type.

 This fee-only firm boasts the largest variety of advisor certifications.
 This includes 19 certified financial planners (CFPs), six certified public accountants (CPAs), five chartered financial analysts (CFAs), three chartered retirement plans specialists (CRPSs), one chartered life underwriter (CLU), one chartered financial consultant (ChFC), one chartered retirement planning counselor (CRPC), one accredited estate planner (AEP), one certified divorce financial analyst (CDFA), one certified plan fiduciary advisor (CPFA) and one financial paraplanner qualified professional.